 Milly gained notoriety in the middle ages as it was a centre for the growing of medicinal herbs and plants brought back from the Crusades.
 There are still vestiges of its medieval heritage evident in some of the buildings, the church, the covered market, the château and a few towers from the old fortifications.
 There are also several restaurants and cafés, making it is a nice place to enjoy a meal, have a glass of wine or sample some of the local produce.

 To return to Fontainebleau, back-track on the same route.
 The only other direct route back to Fontainebleau from Milly is along a main road that has cars zipping along at 90km per hour.
 Having done this ride several times, I can tell you that back-tracking is a much more pleasant ride.

-If you're arriving from Paris, you could always bring a rental bike with you on the train.
+If you're arriving from Paris, you could always bring a rental bike with you on the train from a Paris bike hire shop.
 Be aware though that on week days, bike are technically not allowed on trains during morning and evening rush hours (6.30am-9.30am and 4.30pm-7.30pm).
 The caveat here is that I often take my bike on the trains during these times and have never encountered a problem, and I am usually not the only person on the train with a bike.
 It could be that conductors never trouble me because I am usually leaving Paris while commuters are arriving and I return to Paris when commuters are leaving.